Identifies best practices for implementing peer support interventions and advancing recovery-oriented care within mental health organizations.

 Expert INSIGHTS ON THIS ARTICLE

-In this video, Ben Miller, PsyD, past president at Well Being Trust and member of the Playbook Advisory Group, shares perspectives on the value of this study.
+In this video, Benjamin F. Miller, PsyD, past president at Well Being Trust and member of the Playbook Advisory Group, shares perspectives on the value of this study.

 Peer support interventions for people with mental illness can improve health and well-being, yet implementation of these interventions has been limited.
 Peer support workers have lived experience of mental health conditions and provide emotional and social support for recovery.
 This systematic review examined implementation barriers and facilitators for peer support worker interventions that are integrated into mental health provider organizations.